askorama/orama/packages/docs/cloud/performing-search/hybrid-search.md

 outline: deep
 ---

-# Performing vector search on Orama Cloud
+# Performing hybrid search on Orama Cloud

 After deploying your index, Orama will distribute it to over 300 global points of presence across more than 100 countries worldwide.
 This will guarantee the lowest possible latency for any search query, at any scale.